-On this day in 1781, the Articles of Confederation, our first constitution, became the official law of the land.
+On this day in 1781, the Articles of Confederation, the first American constitution, became the official law of the land.
 It didn’t last a decade, however, for several reasons.

 Two days later, Congress submitted the Articles to the states for immediate consideration.
 However, it took until March 1, 1781, for this “immediate” consideration to become final.